ltecot/papers/README.md

 * https://arxiv.org/pdf/1611.01838.pdf Entropy SGD

 ### Ramblings
 * I'm particularly interested in parallels between recurrent networks and how our brain works.
-Specifically exploring more around Hebbian learning, neural spiking, plasticity in spike timing, long term potentiation / depression, and sleep regularization.
+Specifically exploring more around Hebbian learning, neural spiking, plasticity in spike timing, long term potentiation / depression, distance / physical based constraints, and sleep regularization.
 But there's probably a lot of literature around all these ideas I haven't seen yet, especially given that everyone tries stuff from neuroscience, so I need to read up a lot.